campaignrabbit/site/content/blog/how-automated-email-grow-online-business.md

 You end up gaining customer loyalty.
 And as a result, it motivates them to buy something from your site when you provide timely and relevant information in the sales cycle.
 It also gives them a better sense of understanding of their needs which improve the overall perception of your business.
 ## Lead nurturing

-When you look at automation, it is mainly used to set up a <link-text url="https://www.campaignrabbit.com/blog/types-of-ecommerce-emails-to-send/" target="_blank" rel="noopener">series of emails that nurture leads.
-Contacts play a vital role in any business.
+When you look at automation, it is mainly used to set up a <link-text url="https://www.campaignrabbit.com/blog/types-of-ecommerce-emails-to-send/" target="_blank" rel="noopener">series of emails that nurture leads.</link-text> Contacts play a vital role in any business.
 Agree?
 Especially in the middle of the sales funnel, automated email marketing contributes a lot to it.
 Sending guided messages that are triggered by the customer’s on-site behaviour can immensely accelerate conversions.

 At the same time, <link-text url="http://www.unspunmarketing.com/lead-nurturing-emails/" target="_blank" rel="noopener nofollow">lead nurturing</link-text> doesn’t only mean quantity of leads but also the quality.
 With the help of email marketing, you can know which leads are most likely to convert.
 High-quality leads are a result of acquiring insight into the behaviours and actions of leads.